-The Mattel Children’s Unit at UCLA Medical Center, Santa Monica includes a 25-bed Pediatric Unit—with 4 beds dedicated to acutely ill children—and a 16-bassinet high-tech, high-touch Neonatal Intensive Care Unit.
+The Mattel Children’s Unit at UCLA Health - Santa Monica Medical Center includes a 25-bed Pediatric Unit—with 4 beds dedicated to acutely ill children—and a 16-bassinet high-tech, high-touch Neonatal Intensive Care Unit.

 UCLA Mattel Children's Hospital 757 Westwood Plaza Los Angeles, CA 90095 (310) 825-9111 Hospital Information (310) 825-2111 Emergency Department